-Twigs are moderately stout, hairy when young, somewhat shiny, with a shiny gray to reddish-brown color.
-Buds are a darker purplish-red color and sticky, up to 1/2 inch long.
+Twigs are moderately stout, hairy when young, with a somewhat shiny gray to reddish-brown color.
+Winter buds are a darker purplish-red color and sticky, up to 1/2 inch long.

 The leaves are pinnately compound, 6 to 8 inches long with 11 to 17 stalkless lance shaped leaflets.
-Leaflets are each up to 1-1/2 to 4 inches inches long and 1/2 to 1 inch wide [important - leaflets are more than 3x as long as wide].
+Leaflets are each up to 1-1/2 to 4 inches inches long and 1/2 to 1 inch wide [important - leaflets are more than 3x as long as wide, ranging from 3.4 to 5 to 1].
 Leaflets taper gradually to a pointed tip, and have saw-toothed edges on at least the upper half, but more often almost to the leaflet base.
 They are dull green to yellowish-green above and smooth, paler in color under with some hair remaining on the veins.
 Stalk bases may have some short tawny or whitish hair.
 The leaves have reddish stalks and are alternate on the twigs.
 Leaf stipules fall away early.
 Fall color is yellow.

-The inflorescence is a dense showy upright, somewhat flattened branched cluster (a corymb) of 125 to 400+ flowers, 3 to 6 inches in width, the cluster on separate shoots from the twig.
+The inflorescence is a dense showy upright, somewhat flattened branched cluster (a corymb), 3 to 6 inches in width, of 125 to 400+ flowers, the cluster on a separate shoot from the twig, usually near the end.
 Cluster stalks may have sparse or no hair.

 The flowers: Each flower is stalked, about 1/4 inch wide with 5 rounded white petals that have narrowed bases.
 The sepals are very short, often with glands.
 The hypanthium, flower stalk and cluster stalk are usually without hair.
 Stamens number 14 to 20; there are 3 to 4 styles.